EISy-as-Py/hardy/README.md

 Numerical and visual transformation of experimental data to improve its classification and cataloging

+This project was part of DIRECT Capstone Project at University of Washington and was presented at the showcase, follow this
+<a href=https://prezi.com/view/5ugf5HyDxZevQlOHmuyO/>link </a>  for the presentation

 ## Requirements:
 Package HARDy has following main dependencies:
 1. Python => 3.6